grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 In the open space of the hall, Miss Mai hobbled next to Captain Percy.
 Percy took her arm to help her along.
 It was a thin little stick of bone in Percy's strong hand.

 "So the dock boss told you all about me already?"
-Percy asked, hoping to asses the levelness of the playing field this negotiation would be carried out upon.
+Percy asked, hoping to assess the levelness of the playing field this negotiation would be carried out upon.

 "The dock boss, yes, and a few others...
 My friend Turnaround Bob told me you are eminently trustworthy and reliable.
 And also run a big enough boat for the particular job I need done."